 Amanda Nunes earned her first UFC title in July 2016 when she submitted Miesha Tate in the first round of their championship showdown.
 This was after the Brazilian accumulated a 5-1 win-loss record in her first six matches under the Las Vegas-based promotion.
 She defended this title three times against Ronda Rousey, Valentina Shevchenko and Raquel Pennington.

 Following these title defenses, “The Lioness” went up in the featherweight division to challenge Cris Cyborg for the title in December 2018.
-The hype and anticipation for this showdown didn’t live up to its expectation because Nunes displayed a spectacular performance and knocked out Cyborg in the first round.
-Since she achieved double-weight champion status, Nunes was moving up-and-down the two divisions to defend her titles.
+The hype and anticipation for this showdown didn’t live up to expectations, as Nunes delivered a spectacular performance and knocked out Cyborg in the first round.
+Since she achieved double-weight-champion status, Nunes has been moving up and down between the two divisions to defend her titles.

 Henry Cejudo – Flyweight and Bantamweight Champion

 Like Daniel Cormier, Henry Cejudo was a top name in the wrestling amateurs before transitioning to MMA.
-He even won a gold medal in the 2008 Beijing Olympics and made history as the youngest American to achieve this feat in freestyle wrestling.
+He even won a gold medal at the 2008 Beijing Olympics and made history as the youngest American to do so in freestyle wrestling.
 Cejudo signed with the UFC in 2014 and instantly cemented his status as a top contender in the flyweight division with four straight wins.

 Cejudo scored back-to-back victories over Wilson Reis and Sergio Pettis before receiving his title rematch with Johnson in December 2017.
 The American of Mexican descent exacted revenge on Johnson with a close split decision win.
 A successful title defense against T.J.
 Dillashaw followed that championship glory before the former Olympian moved up to the bantamweight division.

-In June 2019, Cejudo was pitted against Marlon Moraes for the vacant UFC Bantamweight, where he maximized the chance and defeated Moraes in the third round via TKO.
-The victory not only earned Cejudo the bantamweight title, but also the elite status of being a double-weight simultaneous champion and joined McGregor, Nunes and Cormier in this exclusive club.
+In June 2019, Cejudo was pitted against Marlon Moraes for the vacant UFC Bantamweight title, where he maximized the chance and defeated Moraes in the third round via TKO.
+The victory not only earned Cejudo the bantamweight title but also the elite status of being a double-weight simultaneous champion, joining McGregor, Nunes and Cormier in this exclusive club.

 UFC Odds at BetMGM